MelonKony/millmint/content/utopia/vekllei/landscape/boroughs/krafla.md

 ### Old Kralfa Ruins

 Krafla's historic agricultural community, including several large stone structures, were swept away in the 1911 Krafla Dam Disaster.
-The dam collapse swept away the town, killing 48 people.
+The dam collapse flooded the town, killing 48 people.
 Most of the town was not rebuilt.
 The ruins of the larger stone structures are still visible in winter.

 ### Hagsoraefi Lava Fields